GoogleCloudPlatform/k8s-config-connector/tests/e2e/testdata/scenarios/README.md

 * Setting `TEST: WAIT-FOR-HTTP-REQUEST`along with `VALUE_PRESENT: your value` will apply the object and inspect the http log to check that the value in VALUE_PRESENT appears.
 The step will wait ~ seconds for that value to show up.

+* Setting `WRITE-KUBE-OBJECT: false` will not export the KRM objects of the KCC resource.